OUR MISSION IS TO RESTORE THE UNSEEN BEAUTY OF THE BROKEN.

 We prioritize the reuse or transformation of materials in making our products.
 Over 90% of the contents of the products we have created since we started our company have been repurposed and reused materials.
 We estimate that well over 200,000 lbs of repurposed raw materials have been used in making our products.

 The concept of broken relationships refers mainly to tensions between different communities mainly in the Middle East.
 We actively promote the inclusion of persons of diverse faith, ethnic and cultural backgrounds in our work (artisans, service providers, advisers and others).
 We like building bridges and promoting understanding between Middle Easterners and Westerners through art.

 We generate revenues from sales not from donations.
-We aim to achieve and maintain financial sustainability to create benefits for all our stakeholders.
+We decided to adopt a business instead of a non-profit organization to create benefits to all our stakeholders.